 While peas can provide many benefits for most dogs, it is essential to be thoughtful when you give your dog peas.
 Always check with your vet before adding peas or other vegetables to your dog’s diet.

+As a result, peas can contribute to kidney stones or other damage in dogs with kidney issues.
 Moderation is especially essential with peas since there is some evidence to suggest that an excess of peas can cause health issues, including a taurine deficiency.

 Those issues should only arise if you feed your dog an excess of peas and other legumes.
 A few peas as a treat should not have the same negative impact.
 Another issue presented by peas is they can be chokeable for some dogs.

-For very small dogs, you may want to mash some peas rather than presenting them whole.
+You may want to mash some peas for very small dogs rather than presenting them whole.
 When giving them pea shells, ensure they are safe and chewable.

 Health Benefits of Peas and Carrots for Dogs